aimeewoods/100daysofcoding/README.md

 Day 31: EUREKA!
 Holy frijoles, I finally had a mental breakthrough today and it feels awesome.
 My synapses are firing on all cylinders.
 The loop I was stuck on was like a train track.
 I needed a switch that flipped my True/False variables to go down a different "track" (loop).
 That way, the minute it recognized the first number wasn't a zero, it flipped my variables True/False values so the next time it encountered a zero, it wouldn't return a false value.
 I get it!

+Days 32, 33, and 34: Still working through Harvard's CS50P course.
+I'm watching videos and working on assignments for much more than the "hour a day" of coding, per the #100daysofcoding challenge.
+It's working out to an average of four hours per day and just when it feels like I get a concept down, some wrench gets thrown into my brain.